cli/cli/docs/install_linux.md

 **Note**: If you are behind a firewall, the connection to `keyserver.ubuntu.com` might fail.
 In that case, try running `sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-key C99B11DEB97541F0`.

+**Note**: If you get _"gpg: failed to start the dirmngr '/usr/bin/dirmngr': No such file or directory"_ error, try installing the `dirmngr` package.
+Run `sudo apt-get install dirmngr` and repeat the steps above.

 **Note**: most systems will have `apt-add-repository` already.
 If you get a _command not found_ error, try running `sudo apt install software-properties-common` and trying these steps again.